RISE-UNIBAS/transkribus-custom-ner-de/README.md

 # custom-ner-de

-Custom named entity recognition (persons, locations) using spaCy for German texts transcribed using Transkribus.
+Custom named entity recognition (persons, locations) using spaCy for German texts annotated using Transkribus.

 Access this binder at the following URL